Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Algorithm of WV-HMC for group manifolds

 \subsection{Treatment of the boundary}

-In order to handle a worldvolume with finite temporal extent, we require the configurations in molecular dynamics to remain within the region $T_0\lesssim t\lesssim T_1$.
-This is achieved by introducing the function $W(t)$ of the following form (see Refs.~\cite{Fukuma:2023eru,fn1}):
+The temporal extent of the worldvolume can be restricted to a finite region $T_0\lesssim t\lesssim T_1$ by adjusting the function $W(t)$ in the potential $V(U,U^\dagger)$.
+A possible form \cite{Fukuma:2023eru} is

-This term introduces soft reflective boundaries at $t = T_0$ (lower boundary) and $t = T_1$ (upper boundary), with penetration depths $d_0$ and $d_1$, respectively.
-The coefficients $c_0$ and $c_1$ control the wall heights at $t=T_0-d_0$ and $t=T_1+d_1$, with gradients $-\gamma - c_0/d_0$ and $-\gamma + c_1/d_1$, respectively.
-However, due to the finite MD step size $\Delta s = \epsilon$, some configurations may penetrate deeply into the wall regions, resulting in a strong repulsive force, $-W'(t)\,[Dt(U,U^\dagger]^\dagger$, which appears in the force term $-[DV(U,U^\dagger)]^\dagger$ and may significantly degrade numerical stability.
-To avoid this issue, while preserving (1) exact volume preservation, (2) exact reversibility, and (3) approximate energy conservation with the same order of precision, a simple and effective solution is to reverse the trajectory when a configuration over-penetrates the boundary (see \cite{Fukuma:2020fez}).
+The exponential terms introduce soft reflective boundaries at $t = T_0$ (lower boundary) and $t = T_1$ (upper boundary) with penetration depths $d_0$ and $d_1$, respectively.
+The coefficients $c_0$ and $c_1$ control the wall heights at $t=T_0-d_0$ and $t=T_1+d_1$ with gradients $-\gamma - c_0/d_0$ and $-\gamma + c_1/d_1$, respectively.
+However, due to the finite MD step size $\Delta s = \epsilon$, some configurations may penetrate deeply into the wall regions, which yields a strong repulsive contribution $-W'(t)\,[Dt(U,U^\dagger)]^\dagger$ to the force term $-[DV(U,U^\dagger)]^\dagger$, significantly degrading numerical stability.
+Moreover, with finite $\Delta s = \epsilon$, configurations may overshoot the boundary and enter regions that cannot be reached by flows from $\Sigma_0$.
+To avoid this issue, while preserving (a) exact reversibility, (b) exact volume preservation, and (c) approximate energy conservation of the same order of accuracy, we adopt the simple and effective solution introduced in Ref.~\cite{Fukuma:2020fez}: reversing the trajectory whenever a configuration over-penetrates the boundary.
 The procedure is summarized in Algorithm~\ref{alg:wv_boundary}.